kaltura/DeveloperPortalDocs/documentation/player-sdk/Fullscreen-inline-iOS.md

 layout: page
 title: Using fullscreen and inline embed of the player in iOS
 ---
+#Using Fullscreen and Inline Embed of the Player in iOS

-In this document we'll go over device rotation and fullscreen vs inline.
+In this article we'll go over device rotation and fullscreen vs inline.

 ## Default Full Screen
-The best practice for embeding the player in iOS is to use container view.
+The best practice for embeding the player in iOS is to use the container view.

-Prepare holder view for the player:
+First, prepare the holder view for the player:

 ![Register](images/playerHolder.png)